Luís de Camões: Origins and youth

-About his childhood much remains unknown.
+Much remains unknown regarding his childhood.
 At twelve or thirteen he would have been protected and educated by his uncle Bento, who sent him to Coimbra to study.
 Tradition says that he was an undisciplined student, but eager for knowledge, interested in history, cosmography and classic and modern literature.
 However, his name does not appear in the records of the University of Coimbra, but it is certain from his elaborate style and the profusion of erudite quotes that appear in his works that in some way he received a solid education.
 It is possible that his uncle himself, a chancellor of the university and the prior of the Monastery of Santa Cruz, instructed him or that he studied at the monastery college.
 At about twenty years of age he probably moved to Lisbon, before completing his studies.
 His family was poor, but being noble, he could be admitted to the court of John III where he established fruitful intellectual contacts and began his career as a poet.

 It was suggested that he earned his living as a preceptor of Francisco, son of the Count of Linhares, D. António de Noronha, but this now seems hardly plausible.
 It is also said that he adopted a bohemian lifestyle, frequenting taverns and getting involved in tumultuous love affairs.
 Several ladies are cited by name in late biographies of the poet as having been the object of his affection, but those identifications are currently considered apocryphal additions to his legend.
 Among them, for example, there was talk of a passion for Infanta Dona Maria, sister of the king, but that audacity would have earned him time in prison.
 Another was Catarina de Ataíde, with whom he allegedly had a frustrated love affair that resulted in his self-exile, first in Ribatejo, and then by enlisting as a soldier in Ceuta.
 The reason for the latter trip is doubtful, but the trip itself is accepted fact; he remained there two years and lost his right eye in a naval battle in the Strait of Gibraltar.
 Back in Lisbon, he wasted no time in resuming his bohemian life.